Linda King: After Bukowski

 King remarried and had a third child.
 The marriage also ended in divorce.
-She worked as a bartender, waitress, and, as a part-time care-giver for the elderly.
+She worked as a bartender, waitress, and a part-time care-giver for the elderly.
 She sold her own traditional portrait busts in clay, and published poems.
 One in particular, printed in 1997, references Bukowski: "I am the woman who knows for sure that Bukowski's balls were bigger I am the woman who knows that he liked hot chilies in his stew".

-In 2004, Phoenix's Paper Heart Gallery featured her paintings, busts and poems, along with documentary films about Bukowski, in a show entitled, Friends and Foes of Charles Bukowski.
+In 2004, Phoenix's Paper Heart Gallery featured her paintings, busts and poems, along with documentary films about Bukowski, in a show entitled Friends and Foes of Charles Bukowski.

 In 2009, she sold 60 love letters written to her by Bukowski at auction in San Francisco's PBA Galleries.
 The same year, in order to be nearer to her grandchildren, King moved from Phoenix into an apartment in the Sunset District of San Francisco.
-In September 2009, she was one of the three poets in the presentation, Tales of Bukowski & the Late 1960s LA Poetry Scene: A Reading & Report by Key Poet/Participants at Bird & Beckett Books & Records in San Francisco.
+In September 2009, she was one of the three poets in the presentation Tales of Bukowski & the Late 1960s LA Poetry Scene: A Reading & Report by Key Poet/Participants at Bird & Beckett Books & Records in San Francisco.

 In addition to her bust of Bukowski, King also sculpted busts of Lawrence Ferlinghetti, Jack Micheline, Harold Norse, and A. D. Winans.
-Her play, Singing Bullets, was staged as part of a showcase by Phoenix's Metro Arts Institute.
+Her play Singing Bullets was staged as part of a showcase by Phoenix's Metro Arts Institute.

 King has also sold an edition of at least 15 bronzes of Bukowski.